How Can I Arrive and Thrive?

-One of the big differences between high school and university is the difference in attendance requirements: in university, you are often not required to attend class.
+One of the big differences in university learning is the difference in attendance requirements: in university, you are often not required to attend class.
 You may be tempted to skip a class or two for one reason or another, but don’t do it!
 Skipping class has a number of repercussions.

 You will create a bad impression with your professors and tutorial leaders, implying that you have something more important to do than to attend class.
 You will also miss the chance to participate and to ask questions.

 Also, you will miss both information and learning.
 The information can be provided by a classmate, but the learning is gone for good.
 Another law of life says that whatever is discussed in the one class that you miss will make up the bulk of the exam!
 If your lectures are recorded video or podcasts, be sure to listen or watch weekly; it is very difficult – and not beneficial to your learning or your understanding of assignments – to cram this viewing or listening into a few days leading up to a test or exam.
 However, the benefit of recorded lectures is that you can review lectures more than once if you need clarification on certain ideas.
-Read our guide to taking notes on online lectures and materials.
+Explore our lecture notetaking guide and tips for taking notes on online lectures and materials.